Latin Cases Explained: An Easy Beginner-Friendly Guide

 There are many uses of the genitive, but I want to highlight the most important one here.
 The classic use of the genitive is to show possession.

-spēs amīcōrum = the friends’ hope / the hope of the friends
+Spēs amīcōrum in tē ūnō est. = The friends’ hope / the hope of the friends is in you alone.

-Other important uses of the genitive include the partitive genitive and the objective genitive.
-Pro tip: you can typically translate the genitive as “of [blank]”.
+Other important uses of the genitive in Latin include the partitive genitive and the objective genitive.

 Dative Case in Latin